TGoldsack1/biolaysumm/index.md

 **Task 1: Lay Summarization**

+**Subtask 1.1: Plain Lay Summarization**

 Given an article's abstract and main text as input, the goal is for participants to train a model (or models) to generate the lay summary.
 Two separate datasets (derived from biomedical journals, PLOS and eLife) are provided for model training and will be used for evaluation.
 For the final evaluation, submissions will be ranked on the average performance across both datasets.

 Note that submissions can be generated from either 2 separate summarization models (i.e., one trained on each dataset) or a single unified model (i.e., trained on both datasets).
 Participants will be required to indicate which approach was taken for each submission.

-**Task 1 (Constrained Task): Lay Summarisation with External Knowledge**
+**Subtask 1.2: Lay Summarisation with External Knowledge**

 Due to differences in the intended audience, the source article may not always contain all the information required by a lay audience (e.g., background information needed for understanding the topic, concept definitions, etc.).
 This knowledge gap can be filled through the introduction of relevant external information.

-This substask is the constrained version of Task 1, and follows an identical setup, except that participants will be required to make use of external knowledge in some capacity.
+This substask is the constrained version of Task 1.1, and follows an identical setup, except that participants will be required to make use of external knowledge in some capacity.
 For example, participants could perform manual data augmentation or Retrieval-Augmented Generation (RAG).
 Participants will be required to indicate which approach was taken(i.e., online or offline) for each submission.

 **Task 2: Radiology Report Generation with Layman’s Terms**